w3c/cg-program/proposals/spec-lifecycle.md

 ## Usage Guidance

-* Reports (and repos) should include usage guidance that depend on the status and circumstances.
-It might be interesting to see if we can generate the usage guidance systematically for each combination of status and circumstance.
+* Reports (and repos) should include usage guidance that depend on the maturity level and status signals.
+It might be interesting to see if we can generate the usage guidance systematically for each combination of maturity level and status signals.
    * Standardization expectation = “intent => This specification appears to be gaining traction and the CG has indicated an intent to advance to standardization.
 We recommend checking periodically to see whether the specification has been transferred to a group for standardization.”